 Marsaxlokk is a charming little fishing village situated in the southern part of Malta.
-Here lie the colorful Luzzu boats tightly in the harbor and along the promenade restaurants serving fresh fish and seafood dishes.
+Here lie the colorful Luzzu boats tightly in the harbour and along the promenade restaurants serving fresh fish and seafood dishes.
 Every Sunday one can also enjoy the well-known local market where you can find most things, but mainly local products.

 To visit Marsaxlokk is a must every time I visit Malta and one that I highly recommend.
 Check out the photos below and you’ll probably understand why.
 Beautiful, right?